dpmaddalena/dpmaddalena.github.com/_posts/2025-04-12-passion-more-than-a-feeling.md

 <br />

 My essay on *passion*, drawing on that word's traditional definition (= *suffering*) and contrasting it with another word from the same root, *passive*, in an exploration for the Christian observation of Lent.
-This essay, based on a chapter in my 25 year-old Lent Devotional, [Bright Sadness](https://brightsadness.org), is now up on [Christianity Today](https://www.christianitytoday.com/2025/04/passion-of-christ-suffering-passive-more-than-a-strong-feeling/), at the beginning of Holy Week, 2025.
+This essay is based on a chapter in my 25 year-old Lent Devotional, [Bright Sadness](https://brightsadness.org), and has just been published on [Christianity Today](https://www.christianitytoday.com/2025/04/passion-of-christ-suffering-passive-more-than-a-strong-feeling/), at the beginning of Holy Week, 2025.